ekzhang/graphon/README.md

 - `Skip`: Skip rows from the result.
 - `Sort`: Sort results by a provided key.
 - `Top`: Return some number of top rows by a provided key in sorted order (sort then limit).
-- `UnionAll`: Concatenates results from the left and right child operators.
+- `UnionAll`: Concatenates results from the left and right subqueries.
 - `InsertNode`: Insert a graph node with labels and properties.
 - `InsertEdge`: Insert an edge with direction, labels, and properties between two nodes.
 - `Update`: Set, add, or remove labels and properties from nodes and edges.